rynmrtn/JHUCourseProject-GettingAndCleaningData/README.md

 # Project Description

-The goal of this project is to demonstrate the ability to take a data set representing accelerometer data, merge, and clean the data set(s) according to the assignment description.
+The goal of this project is to demonstrate the ability to take a data set representing accelerometer data, then merge and clean the data set(s) according to the assignment description.

+Tidy data has the following characteristics:

+1. Each variable forms a column
+2. Each observation forms a row
+3. Each type of observational unit forms a table

 ## Method Description